AltCampus/css-in-detail/README.md

   }
 ```

 The first two characters represent red, the third and fourth characters represent green color and the last two characters represent blue color.
-The character can the numbers 0 through 9 and letters a through f, upper or lower cases.
+The character can be numbers, 0 through 9 and letters a through f, upper or lower cases.
 With this combination, we have millions of hexadecimal colors.

-Here one thing more we can do that if the first two characters are matching, third and four are matching and the last two characters are matching then instead of six we can represent the color in three characters.
+Here, we can do one more thing that if the first two characters are matching, third and four are matching and the last two characters are matching then instead of six we can represent the color in three characters.
+Let's say for #FF6600:

 ```
 .pending {